VINAYAK-N-MAGAJIKONDI/Marine-Marvel-Admin-Control/README.md

 3. **Registrations for Cleanup Events**
    - View registrations for cleanup events.
-   - Manage participant details and registrations.

 4. **Latest News about Aquatic Life**
    - Add, edit, or delete news articles related to aquatic life.
-   - Manage article details such as title, content, and publication date.
+   - Manage article details such as title, description, and image.

 5. **Funding for NGO and Student Projects**
    - Manage funding opportunities for NGO and student projects.